“You can’t possibly have any understanding of yourself and be Autistic at the same time. That just doesn’t happen’.

-This behavior has both scared and confused me.
+I must even admit that there have been times when her behavior has both scared and confused me.

-Scared me because when she goes off she becomes incredibly violent.
+Scared me, because when she goes off she becomes incredibly violent.

 “These children are said to resist the ordinary demands of life to a pathological degree using an abundance of tactics.
 They often have a Jekyll and Hyde type of personality with severe mood swings and can often exhibit severe behavioural difficulties.
 They may have a troubled educational history and the family may be in severe need of help and support.”